Skip to main content

 --from-literal=bind-password=<PASSWORD> \

-In the overlay, define the LDAP host, port, admin DN, user and group base DNs, attributes, and role mapping.
+Define in the overlay the main LDAP parameters: host, port, admin DN, user and group base DNs, plus attributes and role mapping.

 ldap: